jsmithb117/minesweeper/README.md

 ### Cleaning up more questionable decisions

 I used the pieces on my board to store a 'val' property which could be a string or a number.
 I realized the mistake early, but deferred refactoring it until I had some tests set up because I knew refactoring it was going to be a big task.
 That mistake caught up to me as soon as I began refactoring for Typescript so I decided to fix it right in the typescript branch.
-Even having those tests to support me and check if and where my code was broken, refactoring was a manageable chore.
+Having those tests to support me to check if and where my code was broken, refactoring was a manageable chore.

 I solved the problem by adding an 'isMine' boolean property and using that to conditionally render the display value.